11 Free Reading Programs To Fight Summer Learning loss

 210 Americana Way, Glendale, CA 91210

-Barnes and Noble makes it super-easy for kids to earn a free book this summer.
-The program began May 15th and continues through September 3rd.
-Children can pick up a “journal” in store or you can download one online.
+Barnes and Noble makes it super-easy for kids (in grades 1-6) to earn a free book this summer.
+The program has already begun so families can pick up a “journal” in store or you can download one online.
 Children then read eight books of their choosing, write down their favorite part of each book, and then exchange the completed journal for a brand new book from Barnes and Noble (from a list of books on the journal).
+Exchange your summer reading journal for a new book between August 1st and August 31st.

-Los Angeles County Libraries host their summer reading program, “Reading Takes You Everywhere!”
-The program begins June 1st and continues through August 11th.
+Los Angeles County Libraries host their summer reading program, “It’s Showtime at Your Library.”
+The program began June 1st and continues through August 3rd.
 Every member of the family can participate from babies to teens to adults.
 Families can register online or in their nearest library branch.
 Readers earn points for reading books and “completing missions” and then earn rewards and a certificate of completion.

 Reading Rewards with Chuck E. Cheese’s